BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 We could evaluate societies (across time and space) according to the degree they served individual well-being and then learn from the lessons to irritate our society in such a way that it becomes more *functional*, in Maturana's and Varela's sense of the word.
 However, operationalizing this perspective would face challenges within Luhmann's framework.

-As a scientific theory communicated by the science system, it is a theory of society that society produces about itself---a quintessential example of second-order observation.
+As a scientific theory communicated by the science system, it is a theory of society that society produced about itself---a quintessential example of second-order observation.
 The individual---the person, psychic system, and living body---we identify as Luhmann existed only as part of the environment of the social systems he studied.
 According to his own theory, his view, as every view, cannot be the objectively correct description of society.
 Therefore, I think, we should not take his ideas as absolutes but as irritations and sense-making foundation.